thesuperRL/arknights-website/README.md

 ### Structure

-Tier lists are stored in `data/tier-lists/` as JSON files.
-Each file represents one niche and contains operators ranked from S tier (best) to F tier (worst).
+Niche lists are stored in `data/niche-lists/` as JSON files.
+Each file represents one niche and contains a list of operators that can perform that role.

 ### Creating/Editing Tier Lists

-1. **Create a new tier list file** in `data/tier-lists/`:
+1. **Create a new niche list file** in `data/niche-lists/`:
    ```json
    {
      "niche": "YourNiche",